openfoodfacts/off-product-environmental-impact/README.md

 Its principle is to pick random possible recipes of the product and compute their impact until the geometric mean of the impacts of all sampled recipes stabilizes within a given confidence interval.
 The sampling of possible recipes is made as accurate as possible by the use of a non linear programming solver ([SCIP](http://scip.zib.de/)), and nutritional information of the product.

+## Disclaimer
+The results given by this tool are **estimates** of the environmental impact of a food product.
+These estimates are subject to potential bias and uncertainties due to the stochastic nature of the algorithm and the uncertainty inherent to the background data.
+Thus, the accuracy of the result cannot be guaranteed.

 ## References
 [_ADEME - Agribalyse_](https://ecolab.ademe.fr/agribalyse), 2020